Don't Bother to Knock: Reception

 The Albany Times-Union film critic was unenthusiastic: “Having whooped the undeniable physical assets of Marilyn Monroe from the rooftops, her home studio seems bent now upon telling the world that its blond property is also geared for heavy dramatic acting.
 The effort put forth…is something less than overwhelming, and seems oddly unnecessary.
 Why not just let her just be Marilyn Monroe, instead of a psychotic menace?....Miss Monroe walks through the picture as if she had been hit on the head….The action, transpiring entirely in the hotel, never gets higher than the eighth floor…..The picture has a brunette stranger, Ann Bancroft, as a nightclub songstress who jilts Widmark, takes him back the same evening.
 Not sensational—but neither is she psychotic.”

-The film's reputation has improved since its release, with many modern critics considering Monroe's performance as initially underrated.
-It is now considered by Monroe fans to contain some of her best acting.
+The film's reputation has improved since its release, with many modern critics considering Monroe's performance as initially underrated, even some of her best acting according to some fans.

-Film critic Dennis Schwartz gave the film a mostly positive 2011 review, and seems to be captured by Monroe's performance.
+Film critic Dennis Schwartz gave the film a mostly positive 2011 review, and was especially enthusiastic over Monroe's performance.
 He wrote, "Wacko psychological thriller, set entirely in a NYC hotel, and helmed without urgency by Roy Ward Baker (The Vault of Horror/Asylum/Scars of Dracula).
 It lacks emotional depth, but is diverting as it gives off nervous energy and remains watchable throughout.
 Marilyn Monroe was in 12 previous films, but this was her first co-starring headliner role.
 Playing someone mentally deranged, Marilyn wonderfully channels how her mentally troubled mom acted and gives a believable performance (she's the best reason for seeing this forgettable pic).
 It's based on a novel by Charlotte Armstrong and is written by Daniel Taradash."